House for Chris Upham and Stephanie Upham

 01/01/1988

-Photographs of eleven sketches indicating the steps of the design process of the house, from the intial sketch of Christopher Alexander to its layout on the ground and finally to the drawings of the house as it was onstructed.
+Photographs of eleven sketches indicating the steps of the design process of the house, from the intial sketch of Christopher Alexander to its layout on the ground and finally to the drawings of the house as it was constructed.

 -